Alejogb1/job-board/blog-data/how-does-resizing-impact-resnet-performance-on-cifar-10-using-pytorch.md

 id: "how-does-resizing-impact-resnet-performance-on-cifar-10-using-pytorch"
 ---

-Alright, let's tackle this one.
-I recall a particularly tricky project back in '18 where we were fine-tuning a ResNet for a custom image classification task, and we ran into *exactly* this issue with resizing.
+, let's tackle this one.
+I recall a particularly tricky project back in '18 where we were fine-tuning a ResNet for a custom image classification task, and we ran into _exactly_ this issue with resizing.
 It's not as straightforward as simply scaling images up or down.
 There’s a delicate interplay between input resolution, receptive field, and the inherent structure of convolutional networks, especially the skip connections of ResNets.
 When we resize, we’re essentially altering the information density and the spatial relationships the network has learned.
 This directly impacts performance, sometimes in surprisingly non-linear ways.

 Let's break down why.
 Firstly, consider the convolutional layers themselves.
 They are designed to extract features at specific scales.
 Reducing an input image’s size dramatically compresses these feature scales, making the filters less effective.
 Imagine a filter designed to detect, say, a circular object of a certain size; if you shrink the image, that circle becomes much smaller, potentially to the point where the filter doesn't recognize it anymore.
 Conversely, significantly enlarging the image can lead to a loss of fine-grained details that are crucial for distinguishing certain classes.